 I couldn’t shake it.
 How was I supposed to believe when I didn’t belong?
 I didn’t even know what a relationship with God truly felt like.
 I found myself going months without church and feeling so empty.
 Prayers before meals or before bed weren’t enough.
 My best friend Brandon Warah played at a Christian church and he was such a positive person and loved to send me bible verses when I was down.
 I knew I felt good when he would send me those.
 I knew the miracle of childbirth, I knew there were good things that happened to me that I couldn’t explain, I knew what my soul felt, I just didn’t know how to connect with that.
 I mean how do you hold something intangible?
 After my mom found Jesus she would come home talking about church and bible study and she was so happy.
 That peaked my curiosity and planted the seed, especially when her life started changing.
 Then I went to my best friend’s church.
 It was great, everyone was nice and for the first time I was like “I don’t really connect with the messages but at least I’m surrounded by what seemed like good people who were happy to have me there.”
 Then we moved to LA.
 I had no idea my entire life was about to change.

 When we first moved I was in a depression from August to November.
 I was out of my element.
 I didn’t have a church.
 I didn’t have friends.
 All I had was my boyfriend.
 There was nothing he could do to make me happy because he was adjusting too.
-One day, my friend Alicia and I got together and she invited me to Mosaic Church.
+One day, my friend Alicia and I got together and she invited me to a Church.
 I was skeptical but decided I knew I needed it.
 That following Sunday we went.
 As we walked up, there was no such thing as coming unnoticed.
 I was immediately greeted at the door and told they were happy to have me, the young man asked me about myself and I was guided to a seat with my friend.
 I’m sitting in my seat texting, the lights go off and I swear I thought we went to a concert instead of church.
-I was shocked and I didn’t know how I felt at first.
-Mosaic MSC (worship team) was on stage singing beautiful lyrics to songs I have never heard before with so much passion and by the second song (sung by Mariah McManus called “Glory and Wonder”) everyone around me was singing with them, worshipping and unaware of what anyone thought of them.
+I was shocked and I didn’t know how I felt at first the worship team was on stage singing beautiful lyrics to songs I have never heard before with so much passion and by the second song everyone around me was singing with them, worshipping and unaware of what anyone thought of them.
 Their hands were up, some had tears streaming down their faces (including me) and there were smiles, everywhere.
-Then Erwin McManus (Mosiac’s lead pastor) came on stage.
+Then the lead pastor came on stage.
 He proceeded to give one of the most beautiful, heartfelt messages I’ve ever heard.
 He explained the scripture and for once I understood the passage and before I knew it, at the end of the service, I had raised my hand telling Jesus I was all in.
 In a place that passed no judgment but only love, I was finally home.
 Every day after this was brighter.
 I was coming home happier, praying more and building a relationship with God.
 I wish I could explain the feeling in my soul among these months.
 I wish I could explain what it felt like to let God in.
 People could argue with me all day that feelings and the mind is powerful and you can convince yourself there is a God when there isn’t.
 But when all of the questions you can’t answer dissipates and you step into the Unknown without fear, you just know.
 With every ounce of your soul, you know.
 The same way when you meet the love of your life and people don’t understand and don’t believe in it until it happens to them, you just know.
 You see the beauty and you see him everywhere in creation.

 The next 11 months would be filled with the biggest blessings in my life.
 I didn’t hit the jackpot financially or anything.
 It was better.
 Suddenly, the deeper my faith the less I feared, the harder I worked, the more my relationship grew, the more I believed and the calmer I became.
 I was at peace.
 I learned to find solutions and overcome challenge instead of letting it stress me.
 I learned that God meets you in your toughest moments but that he also guides you to your greatest moments.
 It is still a work in progress but today I know I am doing well by how I handle the storm around me.
 Pastor Erwin said something I will always remember.
 I don’t want God to have to calm down the storm around me.
 I want him to see I can handle it that way I get closer to my purpose and am strong enough to receive his blessings.
 Nothing good happens in your comfort zone.
 Jesus was on trial day in and day out and he lived the greatest story we will ever know.
 I don’t want to die one day with untapped purpose, I want to have used it all.
 I could tell you about the multiple times’ money showed up unexpectedly in my life, or when God brought me to people who needed him and I had no idea what was unfolding.
 I could tell you about the people I’d meet and the crazy dream-like experiences I’d have but that would be minuscule compared to what God did in my heart.
 That is where everything changed.
 Inside.
 No amount of money, no success, no materialistic treasure will ever be in comparison to the priceless blessing of Jesus’s life in exchange for mine.
 I was baptized publically on the corner of Hollywood and La Brea on October 1, 2017, after raising my hand and walking straight out of church with all eyes on the others and I who declared Jesus was Lord.
 It was the most important day of my life.